 That is not quite true.
 You only form emotional trauma, e.g. emotions that need to be processed via meditation, when you act against your own desires/values.
 Part II is about learning not to do this, so you’ll be able to stop meditating (probably ten minutes a day will be plenty) once you’ve mastered Part II.
 The reason I was wrong about the above, is that I hadn’t yet mastered Part II when I wrote this.
 Anyways.

 If all this sounds like a lot, or like it’s too intense, you’re not alone, and there’s a solution.
-Most people can’t meditate an hour a day for a year without some sort of guidance.
+Most people can’t meditate an hour a day for long enough to work through all their emotions without some sort of guidance.
 If you’re comfortable doing it on your own that’s great, but if not, I’d recommend a very specific meditation retreat, which happens to be free and take ten days.
 The ones hosted by Dhamma.org are very good, minus the buddhist propaganda they throw at you, and it’s my experience that you can skip two but not three lectures before they throw you out.
 Just read the post on DRM first, and take a nap during the morning meditation if you need more sleep, and you’ll be fine.

 The dhamma.org retreats will teach you both normal mindfulness meditation (anapana) and body scan-type mindfulness (vipassana).
 Which should you do more of?
 It’s easier to process emotions while doing anapana.
 Vipassana isn’t optimized for emotional processing, even though it can be used that way.
 So, ignore the instructors’ suggestions that you do body scans for most of the retreat.
 Do normal mindfulness meditation about 90% of the time, and do just enough body scan meditation to learn what you can get from it.